Thursday, September 30, 2010

 "Young Michael Landon (real name Eugene Horowitz) will never be forgotten as the troubled high school student turned into a snarling drooling hairy monster by Whit Bissell.
 No full moons or crucifixes are involved.
 Hypnotism causes the retrogressive transformation whenever Landon is startled." (p.
 355).Again, nothing jaw-dropping first-off, but note the way he just drops a weird word like 'retrogressive' in there, like it's no big deal, or the anachronistic mention of crucifixes (for werewolves?), or the lack of commas for 'snarling drooling hairy.'
 Savor the deadpan solemnity that's wittily undermined by the inclusion of Landon's goofy real name in the opening sentence.

-In the end, Michael Weldon is a bit like the Velvet Underground in that he never became super popular so much as hugely influential; every kid who found Psychotronic like I did apparently became a writer or filmmaker.
-Weldon taught half-suffocated, tragically bored mid-1980s suburban punks and poseurs how to see deeply into even the most opaque 42nd Street garbage and find the shining gems within that we could then shine up in our own film writing...
+In the end, Michael Weldon is a bit like the Velvet Underground in that he never became super popular so much as hugely influential; every kid who read Psychotronic apparently became a writer or filmmaker.
+Weldon taught half-suffocated, tragically bored mid-1980s suburban punks and poseurs how to see deeply into even the most opaque 42nd Street garbage and find the shining gems within.

 For the 25th anniversary of Weldon's landmark original Psychotronic Encyclopedia of Film, Hollywood Bitchslap's Ron Gonsalves noted:

 A note on the back of Psychotronic Encyclopedia reads, "Warning: The author of this book has been watching these movies obsessively since the age of 6.
 He is now unfit for conventional employment."
 Well, conventional employment's loss was our gain.
 I ache for a third volume of psychotronic angel-dust — maybe you do, too.
 (It's been twelve years, almost as long as the gap between the first two books.)
-But for now, we can simply raise a toast to the original gray brick's 25th birthday, perhaps take it off the shelf and swim around in it all over again, and give props to the man who was there before everyone else, without whom there wouldn't have been a Grindhouse or a Tarantino or a Film Threat or perhaps even a Hollywood Bitchslap.
-Michael J. Weldon, for those about to schlock, we salute you.
+But for now, we can simply raise a toast to the original gray brick's 25th birthday, perhaps take it off the shelf and swim around in it all over again, and give props to the man who was there before everyone else, without whom there wouldn't have been a Grindhouse or a Tarantino or a Film Threat...
 (10/08)

 But Michael Weldon is not just another big brother guide who led us from passive to active, from viewer to maker, from reader to writer.
-In his dry unobtrusive way, he's also the grinder of the lens through which all the sleaze of yesteryear is re-evaluated as art today.
+In his dry unobtrusive way he's also the grinder of the lens through which all the sleaze of yesteryear is re-evaluated as art today.
 So thank you, thank you, Michael Weldon!
-In transforming schlock appreciation into a literary art form (of brevity... and wit) you not only supplied expert guidance for our strange viewing interests, you taught us to how to fucking see.
+In transforming schlock appreciation into a literary art form (of brevity and wit) you not only supplied expert guidance for our strange viewing interests, you taught us to how to fucking see jewels in the trashy street.

 (See also Favorite Film Critics: Kim Morgan)